Why is my water line rusty water

 Frequently Asked Questions

-How do I know if my water line is rusty?
+How do I know if my water line is rusting?

-Signs of a rusty water line include discolored water, a metallic taste, and staining of fixtures and laundry.
+Signs of a rusty water line include reddish-brown discoloration in the water, metallic taste, and reduced water pressure.

 How can I fix a rusty water line?